 Resale of tickets on the grounds of York University is strictly prohibited.

-New for 2017, water bottle refilling stations have been added on Northeast and Southwest corners of the concourse level of Centre Court.
+Water bottle refilling stations are located on the Northeast and Southwest corners of the concourse level of Centre Court.
 Please keep in mind that if bringing your own bottle to site, it must be clear and plastic as these are the only bottles allowed on site as per our prohibited items list.